ialbert/biostar-central/README.md

 ## Biostar Central

----

-> **Note, July 22nd, 2019**
->
-> *We are migrating to an entirely new codebase!*
->
-> *The current main site uses code from the `biostar2016` branch.
-We plan to switch over to the new codebase.*

----

-#### Software for better science.
+### Software for better science.

 **Biostar Central** is a [Python][python] and [Django][django] based collection of web applications that support science education.
 Each web application may be deployed individually or in combination with all the others.

-Application that are currently feature complete:
+Applications that are currently feature complete:

 - `recipes` is an app that runs scripts via a web interface.
 See: [Bioinformatics Recipes][recipes]
 - `forum` is an app that runs a Q&A forum inspired by StackOverflow.
 See: [Biostars Q&A][biostars]

-In addition `biostar-central` includes applications that are not meant to be used independently but in conjunction with other apps.
+In addition `biostar-central` includes applications that provide generic utility.

 - `accounts` is an app that manages user accounts
 - `emailer` is an app that can send emails

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/